Vicky-codes17/PATTERNS/README.md

 # 🌟 Star Pattern in C, Java, and Python

-This repository contains programs that print a right-half pyramid star pattern in three programming languages: *Java, **Python, and **C*.
+This repository contains programs that print a right-half pyramid star pattern in three programming languages: *Java*, *Python*, and *C*.

 ## 📋 Overview